JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 #### DI Spatial Resampling

 The second pass handles spatial resampling.
 We choose one random pixel within a 30 pixel-radius disk, and borrow its reservoir.
 We use the same `pixel_dissimilar` heuristic as the temporal pass to validate the spatial reservoir.

-We must additionally trace a ray to test visibility, as the reservoir comes from a neighboring pixel, and we cannot assume that the same light sample will be visible for both the neighbor and current pixel.
+We must also trace a ray to test visibility, as the reservoir comes from a neighboring pixel, and we cannot assume that the same light sample visible at the neighbor pixel is also visible for the current pixel.

-Unlike other ReSTIR implementations, we only ever use 1 spatial sample.
+Unlike a lot of other ReSTIR implementations, we only ever use 1 spatial sample.
 Using more than 1 sample does not tend to improve quality, and increases performance costs.
 We cannot, however, skip spatial resampling entirely.
 Having a source of new samples from other pixels is crucial to prevent artifacts from temporal resampling.

+TODO: Talk more about what else I tried here (including workgroup/subgroup-level resampling from the intel paper)

 The reservoir produced by the first pass and the spatial reservoir are combined with the same routine that we used for merging initial and temporal reservoirs.